 We maintain an orientation towards independently conducted rigorous research, which can attract external funding and publication in high-impact academic outlets.
 Our research also intends to help individuals, organisations, and society as a whole, to build lasting relationships and positive identities, and to beneficially inform policy and practice.

-The Centre welcomes visiting scholars with research interests in related areas.
+The JMCR welcomes visiting scholars with research interests in related areas.

 PhD applications from students with interest in our core themes are also highly encouraged.

 As part of our MBA module in Reputation &Responsibility, some MBA cohorts travel to Cape Town (South Africa) and spend a week working on consulting projects with local NGOs, trying to understand and improve their key stakeholder relationships.

 In the video below, Mdu Dube, Director at Autism Western Cape (an organisation one of our MBA teams worked with in November 2018) explains how the project has impacted the organisation.